Obsessive compulsive disorder (OCD)

 Obsessions are unwanted and unpleasant thoughts or images which come into your mind repeatedly.
 They can feel like a stuck record and trying to resist them can make them worse.

-Compulsions are repetitive actions or thoughts you feel you have to do.
+Compulsions are repetitive actions or thoughts you feel you have to do, often until they feel 'right'.
 The aim of a compulsion is to try to relieve the anxiety or distress caused by the obsessive thoughts.

 Common obsessions include: